 Why Security Vetting and Child Protection Checks are Needed.

-The British Forces in Germany also have an obligation to comply with UK laws relating to child protection.
+We also have an obligation to comply with UK laws relating to child protection.
 Anyone selected to work directly in a childcare setting, in the accompanying of children or with vulnerable adults will be required to undergo the same stringent checks as the applicant resident in the United Kingdom.

 Clearly such checks necessitate a certain amount of research and for this reason the successful applicant will be asked to complete various types of forms.
 The type of form and depth of information required will depend on the clearance level that has been stipulated by the unit or organisation with a vacancy.